Actindo-AG/Documentation/Core1Platform/UsingCore1/01_LoginLogout.md

 [!!Log in via U2F](./01b_U2FLogin.md)

-# Login and logout the Actindo Core1 Platform
+# Login and logout of the Actindo Core1 Platform

-## Login to the Actindo Core1 Platform

 You can access the *Actindo Core1 Platform* as usual with a username and a password.
 Additionally, at your company, it might be necessary to use an additional authentication method to ensure that your company data is optimally protected.
 For detailed information, see [Set up U2F from the user side](../UsingCore1/01a_UserSetupActindo.md) and [Log in via U2F](./01b_U2FLogin.md).

+## Login to the Actindo Core1 Platform

+Log in to the Actino Core1 platform with username and password.

 #### Prerequisites

-- You have a user in the main account or sandbox in which you want to log in.
+You have a user in the main account or sandbox in which you want to log in.

 #### Procedure